bitcoin/bitcoin/infra/README.md

 ./b2 install
 ```

-Additional itcoin-core dependencies can be installed from official repo in Ubuntu 20.04 LTS
+Additional itcoin-core dependencies can be installed from official repo.

 ```bash
 sudo apt install \